DataResearchLabs/my_loan_tracker/README.md

 ## 1 - Overview
 * "My Loan Tracker" is loan repayment scheduler enabling you to plan, track, and adjust how much you're paying each period.
 You can schedule routine "pre-payments to principle" on top of the regular period payments to reduce the total interest paid out and the lifespan of the loan.
 You can even track the occasional one-off extra pre-payments.
-* The tool is simple to use.
+* **FREE Edition**:  This spreadsheet is simple to use.
 All the formulas are done for you.
 Just fill out the six Loan Parameters in yellow boxes at the upper left corner of the spreadsheet, and everything else will be auto-calculated.
-You can alter the paramters to try out different scenarios.
+You can alter the parameters to try out different scenarios.
 You can even go type in "one-off" pre-payments down in the schedule for accurate change tracking.
+A Graphs worksheet show the cumulative interest, cumulative principle, and remaining balance of the loan over its entrie life.
+This is covered by an MIT License, enabling you to use, share and re-purpose anyway you need, including commercial use.
+Most cells and formulas are locked.
+* **STANDARD Edition**:  Contains everything in the FREE edition.
+Adds current payment date tracking projections such as the "Paid thus Far" and "Balance Remaining" columns of data.
+Also adds two additional graphs:
-* View the Graphs tab to see a standard "Loan Amortization Chart" depicting remaining balance, principle, and interest paid at any given point in the life of the loan.
-There is also a "Payment Type" graph comparing total interest as originally scheduled versus after pre-payments have been applied.
+1. "Payment Type" graph comparing total interest originally scheduled vs. after pre-payments are applied.
+2. "Monthly Payments" graph showing principle vs. interest as periodic payments (not cumulative) Although all cells and formulas are locked, they are easily unprotected with a blank password.

 ## 2 - Quick Start Guide